viperconsole/viperconsole.github.io/index_dev.md

 * `func init()` : called once during the cartridge boot.

- This is where external resources should be loaded with

-* `V.gfx.load_img` for images
-* `V.snd.new_instrument` for sound samples
+This is where external resources should be loaded with `V.gfx.load_img` for images and `V.snd.new_instrument` for sound samples.

 * `func update()` : called 60 times per second

- This is where you should update anything time dependant.
-Don't call drawing methods in this function
+This is the designated place to update anything time-dependent.
+You can't call drawing methods within this function.

 * `func draw()` : called every frame

 Render one game frame.
 Framerate might vary from one computer to another.
 Use `V.gfx.clear()` to erase the previous frame.

 #### <a name="h3.1.2"></a>3.1.2 access to the Viper API